Porto, Portugal old town skyline on the Douro River with rabelo boats.

 Francesinha is Porto’s most traditional meal, but be warned, it’s not for the faint of heart.

-For a vegetarian take on the Francesinha, try Lado B Café, which has both meat and veggie options.
+💡Where to GoBrasão is my go-to (bonus: they do a vegetarian version!).
+Another choice is Lado B Café, a music-themed restaurant which also has both meat and veggie options.

 Watch the sunset from Mosteiro da Serra do Pilar.